June-Jepkurui-png/superheroes-challenge/README.md

 ### GET /heroes

-Return JSON data in the format below:
+Return JSON data in the format below

 ```json
 [